JaysonPye/Journal/2024/October.md

 # REBRANDING

-- Hosting to hub.kids-up.app needs to happen asap
-- Double check through the site and check for potential issues with the rebrand -
+[x] Hosting to hub.kids-up.app needs to happen asap [x] Double check through the site and check for potential issues with the rebrand

+# 11/2 SES issues

+- Worked extensively on amazon mailer changes
+- Fixed bugs related to new amazon key updates and how environment variables were saved inside of the sign up app.
+- Also did a lot of self study for design elements that need to be adjusted